-At its height, between 527-565 BC, the Byzantine Empire included not only Greece, eastern Europe, the Middle East and North Africa, but Italy as well.
+At its height, between 527-565 AD, the Byzantine Empire included not only Greece, eastern Europe, the Middle East and North Africa, but Italy as well.
 Most of the civilized world spoke Greek at this time; in fact, Koine Greek was the original language of the Christian New Testament.

 In later centuries, attacks by Ottoman Turks were devastating, but the Empire managed to survive until the 12th century when Constantinople was destroyed during the Fourth Crusade.
 The split between Orthodox Christianity and Catholicism had come years earlier in 1054.